kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

 ```

 ### Null
-Only use null is these situations:
+Only use null in these situations:

 - To initialize a variable that may later be assigned to an object value
 - To compare against an initialized variable that may or may not have an object value